Talk to Your Doctor About Abdominal Aortic Aneurysm

 How do I know if I have AAA?

 To screen for AAA, your doctor may order an ultrasound.
 An ultrasound uses sound waves to look inside the body.
 It can help your doctor see if there's any swelling in your aorta.
 Ultrasounds can be a little bit uncomfortable, but they don’t usually cause pain.

 What are the symptoms of AAA?

 AAA doesn't usually cause symptoms until it’s a medical emergency.
-Blood vessels like the aorta can swell up slowly over time, so it’s important to talk with your doctor about AAA to see if you need to get tested.
+Blood vessels like the aorta can bulge out slowly over time, so it’s important to talk with your doctor about AAA to see if you need to get tested.

-- Pain in your lower back, abdomen, or legs — usually the pain is severe
+- Sudden pain in your lower back, abdomen, or legs — usually the pain is severe

 - Clammy (sweaty) skin

-If you have a ruptured aneurysm, call 911 or have someone take you to the closest emergency room.
-You'll need to have surgery right away.
+If you think you have a ruptured aneurysm, call 911 or have someone take you to the closest emergency room.
+You'll need to have life-saving surgery right away.